What Are Business Contracts?

 - an outline of how you will deal with any breach,

-- a statement of which state’s laws apply (if any out of state entities), and
+- a statement of which state’s laws apply (if any out-of-state entities), and

 - signatures, dates, and addresses

-If your business contract includes any hard to articulate details such as the specifications of a software product, a company logo, or architectural blueprints, you can include them as attachments to the main contract.
+If your business contract includes any hard-to-articulate details such as the specifications of a software product, a company logo, or architectural blueprints, you can include them as attachments to the main contract.
 If you include them as attachments, be sure to label them and refer to them in the main contract.
 To officially make it a part of the contract, you must state somewhere in the main contract that you “include the attachment in the contract” or that you “incorporate the attachment into the contract.”

 Are Electronic Business Contracts Enforceable?

-The above generally applies to any contract.
-But, there are new and emerging rules applying specifically to business contracts created online.
-An “electronic contract” is basically an agreement, that is created, and executed, in electronic form (no paper or other hardcopies are used).
-Typically, electronic agreements are created via email, or on interactive web pages.
-For example, many companies use interactive forms on their website.
-These interactive forms require users to complete the purchase goods or software, join the membership organization, participate in an email survey, or do whatever else the company is offering.
+These interactive forms require users to complete the purchase of goods or software, join the membership organization, participate in an email survey, or do whatever else the company is offering.
 In addition to asking the user for various forms of personal information (name, phone number, and email address typically), these forms typically display the terms of the contract or “terms of service” between the company and the user.
 Then these forms typically have a button that says “I Accept”.
-If the user doesn’t click “I Accept” then they don’t get whatever goods, or software, or membership, of whatever else.
+If the user doesn’t click “I Accept” then they don’t get whatever goods, or software, membership, or whatever else.

-They are normally “take it or leave it” contracts.
-It’s not like you can negotiate with Apple before updating to the newest iOS.
-Internet “click to agree” contracts, often called “clickwrap”, “webwrap”, or “browsewrap”, and “shrinkwrap” agreements are facing legal challenges for being “contracts of adhesion.”
-Courts have generally upheld these agreements.
 But, courts have found some of these agreements too burdensome or unfair to the consumer.
 Back in 2002 one user sued Netscape.
 The court found that downloading Netscape software alone did not indicate acceptance of Netscape’s license terms.
 To make sure a clickwrap agreement is binding, your site must be set up to ensure users can clearly indicate consent to the license terms of any downloads.

 Are Electronic Signatures Valid?